Actuarial-Control-Cycle-T1-2026/group-page-showcase-5100-elite-1/README.md

 should CQMC decide to expand the business operations into these yet to be insured regions.
 CQMC can use the insurance package and integrate it into its Enterprise Risk Management frameworks in the following methods:

 1) Risk Transfer – CQMC could transfer their extreme risks, such as exposure to strong solar radiation, to GGIC

-2) Operational Insights – Managerial roles could incorporate GGIC’s sensor data into their safety dashboards to assist in detecting hazards in real-time
+3) Operational Insights – Managerial roles could incorporate GGIC’s sensor data into their safety dashboards to assist in detecting hazards in real-time

-3) Capital Efficiency – Since GGIC would protect against large, unpredictable losses, CQMC could refocus its capital on smaller, routine risks
+5) Capital Efficiency – Since GGIC would protect against large, unpredictable losses, CQMC could refocus its capital on smaller, routine risks

-4) Incentive Alignment – The discount system utilised in GGIC’s product would align to CQMC’s safety goals, unifying both companies in their approach to managing risk.
+7) Incentive Alignment – The discount system utilised in GGIC’s product would align to CQMC’s safety goals, unifying both companies in their approach to managing risk.
 ---
 ### 2 Product Design
 This product was designed to ensure the effective coverage of four hazard areas encountered by
 CQMC: business interruption, cargo loss, equipment failure, and worker’s compensation.
-Shortterm (1 year) and long-term (10 year) considerations were made to ensure the sustainability of the product, the short- and long-term profitability, and the competitiveness of the insurance product compared to the market.
+Short-term (1 year) and long-term (10 year) considerations were made to ensure the sustainability of the product, the short- and long-term profitability, and the competitiveness of the insurance product compared to the market.

 ### 2.1 Business Interruption
 GGIC defines business interruption as the loss of gross profit or contribution margins as well as